 Read the cupcake recipe in full before starting and always pre-measure your ingredients and gather the bowls and pans you'll need.
 A few minutes spent in preparation will help ensure you don't make any mistakes.

 It's always a temptation to add more batter than necessary when you're learning how to make homemade cupcakes from scratch.
+However, follow these tips for making perfect cupcakes:

 Only fill your cupcake liners 2/3 to 3/4 full.
 DO NOT over fill, or your cupcakes will overflow their liners while baking, resulting in a real mess.
 A glass measuring cup with a pouring spout works well to measure out thin batter.